 - Third (within 2 years) – automatic 6 month suspension.
-You will be required to attend a hearing with the Alberta Transportation Safety Board.
+You may be required to attend a review with the Registrar of Motor Vehicles (Alberta Transportation).

 You are required by law to give up your driver's licence on or before the date your suspension begins.
 This can be done at any Alberta Registry Agent office.

 You may be eligible for a Restricted Driver's Licence.